 October 13, 2022

 Anna Fialkoff, from the Wild Seed Project in Portland, Maine presented Garden As If the Earth Matters – Planting for Biodiversity and Climate Resilience.
-Anna explored how gardening with native plants helps foster biodiversity and creates more resilient landscapes.
-Formerly of the Native Plant Trust in Framingham, MA, Anna highlighted the wonderful ecological connections that happen in our own backyards and public spaces when we focus on native plants.
-Without sacrificing beauty, we can create extraordinary, vibrant habitats for the insects and birds who are essential to a healthy ecosystem.
-Anna shared many concrete suggestions for planting and for landscape care, all designed to enrich our soils and to help mitigate the stresses of climate change.
-Instead of taming nature, she suggested that we find ways to cooperate with nature and create a beautiful community in your yard.
+Anna explored how gardening with native plants helps foster biodiversity and creates more resilient landscapes and highlighted the wonderful ecological connections that happen in our own backyards and public spaces when we focus on native plants.
+Anna shared many suggestions for planting designed to enrich our soils and to help mitigate the stresses of climate change and create a beautiful community in your yard.
+Click on the link below for the lecture.

 Garden as if the Earth Matters – Planting for Biodiversity & Climate Resilience – YouTube